kulbakin/psigate/README.md

 PHP implementation of PSIGate XML Messenger and Account Manager API.

+> __WARNING (2017-10-23)__
+>
+> Due to change in URL structure of API gateway, an incompatibility issue may arise when
+> update to the most recent `dev-master` version from prior to 2017-10-23 one.
+> Version history is introduced to address the issue (my mistake not to introduce it right away).
+> If you want to use old version, i.e. not to introduce changes in your current code, change `dev-master`
+> to `0.9` in your composer file.
+To avoid potential future compatibility, change `dev-master`
+> to the most relevant current release.

 ## General Information

 The library is a wrapper around [PSIGate XML API](http://psigate.com/pages/techsupport.asp) making input and result array structures reflect